captn3m0/captn3m0.github.com/_drafts/2013-05-25-aboard-the-nautilus.md

 I installed it.
 I sometimes write stuff using [Plaintext][pt], and sketch using [Paper][paper].
 I read my RSS feeds using Newsify and Feedly.

 ##Extensions
-Chrome Extensions that I use on a daily basis include [Chime][chime] for wonderful notifications, [Ghostery][ghostery] for getting a tracker-free internet , [HTTPS Everywhere][httpse] to keep me secure, [LastPass][lp] to manage passwords and [Stylish][stylish] for [customizing](http://userstyles.org/users/183835) the looks of various websites.
+Chrome Extensions that I use on a daily basis include [Chimeapp][chime] for wonderful notifications, [Ghostery][ghostery] for getting a tracker-free internet , [HTTPS Everywhere][httpse] to keep me secure, [LastPass][lp] to manage passwords and [Stylish][stylish] for [customizing](http://userstyles.org/users/183835) the looks of various websites.